Trullez-44/Arepas-Santandereanas/README.md

 ```
-## ADDITIONAL PROCEDURES OR QUERIES FOR INVOICE
+## ADDITIONAL PROCEDURES OR QUERIES FOR SUPPLIER

 Search an invoice by supplier ID
 ```SQL